kurtnettle/sim-sms-manager/README.md

 - Download the latest APK from [Releases](https://github.com/kurtnettle/sim-sms-manager/releases).
 - Install the APK on your Android device.
 You may need to enable "Unknown Sources" in your device settings during this step.
 - Grant necessary permissions.
-  * **Note for Android 15 users:** You are required to allow "Restricted Settings" from the App Info for this app.
+  * **Note for Android 15 users:** You may require to allow "Restricted Settings" from the App Info for this app.

 ## Usage 🛠️